Adoor Kadampanad Orthodox Diocese

+He resides at CHAYALODU ASHRAM, a nature friendly remote and quiet place, 8 km from Adoor.

-This diocese is a stronghold of monasticism in the Malankara Orthodox Syrian Church, with the monastery of Mount Tabor Dayara, Pathanapuram with 51 monks along with the convents of Mount Tabor Convent, Pathanapuram which has 50 nuns, Nazareth Convent in Kadampanad with 19 nuns, and Saint Mary Convent in Adoor with 8 nuns.
-The Community of the Love of God (CLG), a contemplative sisterhood of the Malankara Orthodox Church, finds its spiritual home and origin within the bounds of this diocese.
+This diocese is a stronghold of monasticism in the Malankara Orthodox Syrian Church, with the Monastery of St. George(Chayalode St. George Ashram) having 9 monks,Mount Tabor Monastery, Pathanapuram with 51 monks along with the convents of Mount Tabor Convent, Pathanapuram which has 50 nuns, Nazareth Convent in Kadampanad with 19 nuns, and St Mary's Convent in Adoor with 8 nuns.

 The population of the Kadampanad region, over which this diocese has jurisdiction is majority Malankara Orthodox, making it one of the few places in Kerala where Orthodox Church members form the total majority of the population.

 The diocese's co-cathedrals of Saint Thomas Orthodox Cathedral, Adoor and Saint Thomas Orthodox Cathedral, Kadampanad have about 1,100 and 1,400 member families, respectively.

 History

 Adoor Kadampanad Diocese was created on 15 September 2010.
 H.G.
 Dr.Zacharias Mar Aprem serves as its first Metropolitan.
 The diocese was created mainly by the partition of Kollam Diocese.
-Some parishes of Thiruvananthapuram, Mavelikkara, Chengannur, and Thumpamon dioceses added to this diocese.
+Some parishes of Mavelikara Diocese, Chenganur Diocese and Thumpamon dioceses are added to this diocese.